 Harmoney has a thorough and robust credit assessment process to guard against fraudulent applications.
 There is, however, a risk that Borrowers may be fraudulent, with no intention to repay.

 Borrowers may be the victims of identity theft, in which case the person receiving the money has misappropriated the details of the person whose identity has been used to apply for the loan.

 Borrowers may also fabricate their expenses, liabilities, or income.
 In such cases, they may be unable to afford to repay a loan and may default on their loan obligations.
 It may also mean that Harmoney assigns a risk grade which does not accurately reflect the Borrower’s risk and therefore that Borrower’s ability to meet his or her loan obligations.

 |Fraud source conflict risk|| |

 Harmoney sources funds for loans from investments made by Investors through its peer-to-peer platform.
-In addition, certain wholesale investors may also invest in loans through Harmoney Nominees Limited (acting as a trustee for those wholesale investors).
+In addition, certain wholesale investors may also invest in loans through Harmoney Nominee Limited (acting as a trustee for those wholesale investors).
 When Borrowers apply for a loan on Harmoney’s website, they are automatically allocated to be funded through the peer-to-peer platform or the Wholesale Funding Model in accordance with Harmoney’s Loan Allocation Policy.